joshuascan/memory-game/README.md

 ## Memory Game

-Built using Typescript, Next.js, and Styled Components.
+Built using Typescript, Next.js, and Tailwind CSS.

 The deployed site can be found [here](https://memory-game-eight-eta.vercel.app/).